dictation-toolbox/dtactions/README.md

 Your local git repository can be anywhere conveninent.

 Uninstall the packages you wish to develop. i.e pip if you want to work on dtactions:
-  `pip uninstall dtactions` and answer yes to all the questions about removing files from your python scripts folder.
+  `py -m pip uninstall dtactions` and answer yes to all the questions about removing files from your python scripts folder.

-Run `pip install -e `  from the dtactions project root.
+Run `py -m pip install -e .`  from the dtactions project root.

 ### Unit testing